The Team

 Dr. Klein is the author on a total of over one hundred peer reviewed papers, review articles and book chapters.
 She is a co-inventor on two pending patents.

-Dennis “Mike” Rose
+Dennis “Mike” Rose, B.S.

-Vice President of Operations
+VP of Operations

 Josh Knackert, M.Sc.